Documentation

 Aliases

 Aliases are alternative names for an item.
-They exist because OCR isn't perfect, and because games sometimes display things differently than you'd expect.
-The bot uses fuzzy matching, so it can handle small typos on its own.
+They exist because OCR and human-entered specs are not perfect, and because games sometimes display things differently than you would expect.
+The bot uses fuzzy matching where appropriate, so it can handle small typos on its own.
 But aliases help in cases where the difference is bigger.

 For example: